 Type of reviewer comment Example Discussion and explanation Response Recognition of poor writing or "The sentence on page 4, line 3, is The reviewer is right - always.
-Clarify this area of ambiguity in difficult to understand."
-Even if you think it was the manuscript.
-"I could not tell how many repeticlearly written, the reviewer tions each student performed." had a hard time understanding.
-You might question his or her intelligence for not being able to understand your writing, but the reviewer is probably smarter (and investing more effort) than most other readers Identification of an error or "There appears to be an inconsist-The reviewer might be correct First double check your work, then seriously consider: Is ency between the data reported or incorrect about the issue. in the main text and in Table 2.3 If he or she is incorrect, the the reviewer correct?
-"The investigators used the t-test, mistake often arises If you believe the reviewer is but the Wilcoxon rank sum test because of an omission or wrong, did his or her error would have been more approambiguity in your writing. arise because of ambiguous priate.' writing?
-If so, fix it.
-It helps to "There are several other studies be humble, and take as addressing this question, much responsibility as including work by [author]. possible.
+Clarify this area of ambiguity in difficult to understand.'
+Even if you think it was the manuscript. omission "I could not tell how many repeticlearly written, the reviewer tions each student performed." had a hard time understanding.
+You might question his or her intelligence for not being able to understand your writing, but the reviewer is probably smarter (and investing more effort) than most other readers Identification of an error or "There appears to be an inconsist-The reviewer might be correct First double check your work, limitation ency between the data reported or incorrect about the issue. then seriously consider: Is in the main text and in Table 2.'
+If he or she is incorrect, the the reviewer correct?
+"The investigators used the t-test, mistake often arises If you believe the reviewer is but the Wilcoxon rank sum test because of an omission or wrong, did his or her error would have been more approambiguity in your writing. priate."
+"There are several other studies be humble, and take as addressing this question. much responsibility as including work by [author]. possible.
 These should be cited in the If the reviewer is correct, fix or Introduction.' address the error.
-"The claim that the results apply to Tactfully explain your rationale practicing physicians is not jusfor change or no change in tified because it extrapolates the response letter.
-"We beyond the data.' neglected to report that we verified the assumptions for the use of parametric tests such as the t-test.
-We have clarified this point in the Methods, and continue to use the same statistical test."
+"The claim that the results apply to Tactfully explain your rationale practicing physicians is not justified because it extrapolates the response letter.
+"We beyond the data." clarified this point in the Methods, and continue to use the same statistical test."
 For suggested elaborations, Suggestion to elaborate on (or It is essential to distinguish "It would be good for the authors to trim) a theme elaborate on the finding that errors, which must be fixed, seriously consider: Is the from suggested elaborations message strengthened if "In discussing this point, the (or deletions), which are you follow this advice?
 Or, authors may wish to draw in the optional.
-Errors affect the conversely, does the sugwork by [author]." [note this rigor or correctness of the gestion confuse the issue. suggestion is less forceful than the "error" quoted above] methods, reporting, or interdilute the message, or open pretations, whereas elaboryou to criticism?
+Errors affect the conversely, does the sugwork by [author]." [note this rigor or correctness of the gestion confuse the issue. suggestion is less forceful than methods, reporting, or interthe "error" quoted above] pretations, whereas elaboryou to criticism?
 Based on "The authors spend too much time ations affect only the scope this, decide whether to talking about , which is only and completeness of the incorporate or defer the tangentially related to this topic. inferences and implications. suggestion.
-If vou don't make a given This should be deleted ' If you opt to incorporate a elaboration the paper will still suggested elaboration, it is be just as rigorous and coroften appropriate to keep it rect, although it might be If you choose not to make a incomplete. change, defend your deci-There is never enough room to sav everything one would sion by stating something like to say.
-This applies to like, "This is an excellent both ideas originating from suggestion, and we agree the authors and those ariswith the reviewer.
-However, due to space constraints we ing from the reviewers.
-Just because something is interare not able to address this esting or true or relevant point fully."
+This should be deleted.'
+If vou don't make a given If you opt to incorporate a elaboration the paper will still suggested elaboration, it is be just as rigorous and coroften appropriate to keep it rect, although it might be • If you choose not to make a incomplete. change, defend your deci-There is never enough room to say everything one would sion by stating something like to say.
+This applies to like, "This is an excellent both ideas originating from suggestion, and we agree the authors and those arising from the reviewers.
+Just because something is interesting or true or relevant point fully."
 For suggested deletions, it is does not mean it has to be said in this manuscript.
-You usually appropriate to trim as the author must make text, although perhaps not tough choices about what is as aggressively as the essential. reviewer advises.
-Criticisms about the appropri-Editor suggestions to trim overateness of the conceptual all length (e.g., to achieve a framework or research specific word limit) should always be followed, but you question should be addressed as possible can exercise discretion in errors (see above). what text to trim.
-Opinion without suggestions "It is interesting to note that this If a reviewer discusses a topic First carefully consider: Is a issue arises in the work on without suggesting any specific suggestion hidden cognitive load theory as well."
+You usually appropriate to trim as the author must make errors (see above).
+If a reviewer discusses a topic without suggesting any changes (i.e., expressing tough choices about what is